Suing for a Car Accident in Pennsylvania If There Was Heavy Rain

 Report Your Accident

 Make sure you call the police to report your accident.
 The investigating officer will make an official report with information about the weather, witness statements, and other facts about the circumstances of the crash.
 This report can benefit you greatly in future proceedings.
 For instance, some insurance companies may require a police report to determine whether you are entitled to receive coverage.
-Acquiring the police report as soon as possible, which an attorney can assist you with, can save you time and money down the road.
+Acquiring the police report as soon as possible, which our Allentown car accident lawyers can assist you with, can save you time and money down the road.

 How Long Do I Have to File My Claim?